middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-partial-response/+page.md

 - `filteringKeyName` (`string`) (optional): defaults to `fields` the querystring key that will be used to filter the response.

+## Limits

+The selector is refused with a `400 Bad Request` when it:

+- is longer than 2048 characters
+- nests or groups deeper than 100 levels (counted as `/` and `(` characters)
+- is not a string (VPC Lattice V2 delivers query string values as arrays)
+- cannot be applied by `json-mask`

+The reason is in `cause.data.reason`.
+A missing or empty selector leaves the response untouched.

 ## Sample usage

 ```javascript